 It is important that secure linkages be established with and among all the health care centres where an individual child/adolescent may receive care.
 The Levels of Care approach is built on the supposition that, when needed, Sub-Specialty centres will provide expertise and support to the other centres.
-The Levels of Care Approach supports the treatment of children and adolescents with cancer or serious blood disorder in their home communities within defined and accepted standards of care.
+The Levels of Care approach supports the treatment of children and adolescents with cancer or serious blood disorder in their home communities within defined and accepted standards of care.

-This "Approach" document is the tool to guide decision-making to ensure that pediatric Hematology/Oncology care is provided in a safe, effective, multi-disciplinary, family-centred manner, and that children and adolescents will have equitable access to effective, quality services as close to home as safely feasible.
+This "Approach" document is a framework for resource assessment and a tool to guide decision-making to ensure that pediatric hematology/oncology care is provided in a safe, effective, multi-disciplinary, family-centred manner, and that children and adolescents will have equitable access to effective, quality services as close to home as safely feasible.

-APPHON/ROHPPA levels of care were modeled after previously established levels of care systems [British Columbia Children's Hospital, Pediatric Oncology Group of Ontario (POGO), a draft from River Valley Health Region and from Cancer Care Nova Scotia (CCNS).
+APPHON/ROHPPA levels of care were modeled after previously established levels of care systems [British Columbia Children's Hospital, Pediatric Oncology Group of Ontario (POGO), a draft from River Valley Health Region and from Nova Scotia Health Authority Cancer Care Program.
 It is built on consideration of the following:

 - 1. patient safety

 - 2. patient volume

-- 3. experience/ knowledge/ education supports available
+- 3. experience/knowledge/education supports available

 - 4. resources required and available

 - 5. quality care available

-- distance and transportation considerations for patients and their family
+- 6. distance and transportation considerations for patients and their family

+- a.
 [Adapted from the Capital Health District Authority Health Services Integration Cancer Care Planning Team report, 2001].